ondemos/libdemos/CODE_OF_CONDUCT.md

 ## tl;dr

 - Be respectful.
-- We're here to help: abuse@deliberative.io
+- We're here to help: abuse@ondemos.org
 - Abusive behavior is never tolerated.
-- Violations of this code may result in swift and permanent expulsion from the deliberative.eu community.
+- Violations of this code may result in swift and permanent expulsion from the ondemos.org community.
 - "Too long, didn't read" is not a valid excuse for not knowing what is in this document.

 ## Table of Contents